pdf-raku/PDF-Content-raku/docs/PDF/Content/Text/Box.md

 See also the `:baseline` option for vertical displacement of the first line of text.

+Note that the baseline is implicitely set to the valign option.
+However the default for `valign` is `top`, and the default for baseline is `alphabetic`.

+### method baseline

+The font baseline to use.
+This is similar to the HTML::Canvas [textBaseline](https://html.spec.whatwg.org/multipage/canvas.html#dom-context-2d-textbaseline) property.

+### method baseline-shift

+Vertical displacement, in scaled font units, needed to postions the font to the baseline. `0` for `alphabetic` baseline.

 ### method lines

 An array of [PDF::Content::Text::Line](https://pdf-raku.github.io/PDF-Content-raku/PDF/Content/Text/Line) objects.